adzuci/TIPs/tips/tip-6-golang-style-guide.md

 Higher level documentation (install, setup, process) should be within a `README.md` or a larger Sphinx-based documentation.
 That particular style is outside of the scope of this document.

+*Comments*

+Commenting is important, and being clear and consistent with it makes the code all the more readable.
+We suggest:

+* Comments should have a space between the starting slashes and the first character (`// Foo` and not `//Foo`)
+* Comments should not be on the same line as code, unless really short.
+* Comments should not exceed 80 characters per line.